shoelace-style/shoelace/docs/pages/components/icon.md

 ### SVG Sprites

 To improve performance you can use a SVG sprites to avoid multiple trips for each SVG.
+The browser will load the sprite sheet once and then you reference the particular SVG within the sprite sheet using hash selector.

+As always, make sure to benchmark these changes.
+When using HTTP/2, it may in fact be more bandwidth-friendly to use multiple small requests instead of 1 large sprite sheet.

 :::danger
+When using sprite sheets, the `"sl-load"` and `"sl-error"` events will not fire.

 For security reasons, browsers may apply the same-origin policy on `<use>` elements located in the `<sl-icon>` shadow dom and may refuse to load a cross-origin URL.
 There is currently no defined way to set a cross-origin policy for `<use>` elements.
+For this reason, sprite sheets should only be used if you're self-hosting them.
 :::

 ```html:preview